Online Master of Science in Addiction Psychology

 Why earn a master’s in addiction psychology from ASU Online?

-The master’s in addiction psychology program pairs state-of-the-art research from internationally-recognized experts in addictions with clinical expertise from licensed psychologists and licensed addiction counselors with decades of experience providing addiction treatment.
+ASU Online's master’s in addiction psychology program pairs state-of-the-art research from internationally-recognized experts in addictions with clinical expertise from licensed psychologists and licensed addiction counselors with decades of experience providing addiction treatment.
 This combination of research and clinical expertise distinguishes this program from other addictions programs, giving program graduates a leg up in the field.
 Additionally, this online master’s degree in addiction studies meets the educational requirements for national certification, qualifying you for licensure in almost every state.

 Is earning a master’s in addiction psychology worth it?